gprMax/gprMax/docs/source/input.rst

 For every command line execution, the following attributes are saved:

 * All the randomly generated parameters are saved to - ``path_to_folder/name_of_input_file_{rand_params}.pkl``
 * All redundant features are removed from the file generated above and the compressed file is saved to - ``path_to_folder/name_of_input_file_{rand_params}_{compressed}.pkl``.
-This might be useful for using the dataset for subsequent purposes (such as Machine Learning).
+This might be useful for using the dataset for subsequent purposes (such as Machine Learning)
 * All A-scans for each receiver in the model are saved to - ``path_to_folder/name_of_input_file_{field_outputs}.pkl``

 After the simulation is complete, the data labels corresponding to the random parameters are displayed on the terminal (in the same order as they are saved in the pickle file)

-For more information on reading and extracting data from the output pickle files, check `this Jupyter Notebook <https://github.com/utsav-akhaury/gprMax/blob/devel/ML/ML_utilities.py>`_
+For more information on reading and extracting data from the output pickle files, check `this Jupyter Notebook <https://github.com/utsav-akhaury/gprMax/blob/devel/ML/ML.ipynb>`_

 Essential commands
 ==================